 Uconnect Access features a voice command system that allows the driver to place phone calls, use the sound system, input navigation destinations and more without taking his or her hands off the wheel.
 Other notable aspects of the system include the ability to function as a Wi-Fi hotspot over a 3G network - for an additional monthly fee - and downloadable applications such as Bing search.

 The charger's standard 3.6-liter Pentastar V6 engine delivers 292 horsepower and 260 lb-ft of torque.
 Power is sent to the rear wheels via an eight-speed automatic transmission.
 The Pentastar returns 19 mpg in the city and 31 mpg on the highway.

 Optional Rallye Appearance Group and Redline packages add a cold-air induction kit and a sport exhaust system, upping power to 300 ponies and 264 lb-ft of twist.

 Stepping up to the Charger R/T brings a 5.7-liter HEMI V8 with an output of 370 horsepower and 395 lb-ft of torque.
-The Hemi is bolted to an eight-speed automatic, the V8 returns 16 mpg in the city and 25 mpg on the highway.
+Bolted to an eight-speed automatic, the V8 returns 16 mpg in the city and 25 mpg on the highway.